scala/docs.scala-lang/contribute/hacker-guide.md

 * The build tool is `ant`.
 * The build runs the `pull-binary-libs.sh` script to download bootstrap libs.
 This requires `bash` and `curl`.
 * The majority of our team works on Linux and OS X, so these operating systems are guaranteed to work.
 * Windows is supported, but it might have issues.
-Please report to [the issue tracker](https://issues.scala-lang.org/) if you encounter them.
+Please report to [the issue tracker](https://issues.scala-lang.org/) if you encounter any.

-In a nutshell, building Scala is as easy as running `ant` in the root of your clone.
-Be prepared to wait for a while - a full rebuild takes 8+ minutes depending on your machine.
+Building Scala is as easy as running `ant` in the root of your cloned repository.
+Be prepared to wait for a while-- a full "clean" build takes 8+ minutes depending on your machine (and up to 30 minutes on older machines with less memory).
 Incremental builds are usually within 30-120 seconds range (again, your mileage might vary with your hardware).

     16:50 ~/Projects/scala (ticket/6725)$ ant